Crdzcode/eloquent-chit-chat-integration/README.md

 # Eloquent Chit Chat Integration Demo

 This project serves as a demonstration environment for integrating and testing the Eloquent Chit Chat widget.
-It provides a minimal yet realistic setup that shows how the chat component behaves when embedded in a frontend application.
+It provides a minimal setup that shows how the chat component behaves when embedded in a frontend application.

 ## Purpose